-(a) financing not linked to costs of the relevant operations based on:

-(i) either the fulfilment of conditions set out in sector specific legislation or Commission Decisions; or

-(ii) the achievement of results measured by reference to the previously set milestones or through performance indicators;

-(b) reimbursement of eligible costs actually incurred;
+- (a) financing not linked to costs of the relevant operations based on 203: - (i) either the fulfilment of conditions set out in sector specific legislation or Commission Decisions; or - (ii) the achievement of results measured by reference to the previously set milestones or through performance indicators; - (b) reimbursement of eligible costs that may be based on any or a combination of the following forms: - (i) actual costs incurred by the beneficiary(ies) and affiliated entity(ies); - (ii) one or more simplified cost options.

+Simplified costs options may take the form of:

+203 Specific guidelines on the procedure to be followed to accept financing not linked to costs will be provided to the services in due time.
-(c) unit costs, which cover all or certain specific categories of eligible costs that are clearly identified in advance by reference to an amount per unit;

-(d) lump sums, which cover in global terms all or certain specific categories of eligible costs that are clearly identified in advance;

-(e) flat-rate financing, which covers specific categories of eligible costs, which are clearly identified in advance, by applying a percentage;

-(f) a combination of the forms referred to in points (a) to (e).
+- (i) unit costs, which cover all or certain specific categories of eligible costs that are clearly identified in advance by reference to an amount per unit; - (ii) lump sums, which cover in global terms all or certain specific categories of eligible costs that are clearly identified in advance; - (iii) flat-rate financing, which covers specific categories of eligible costs, which are clearly identified in advance, by applying a percentage; - (c) a combination of the forms referred to in points (a) to (b).

+A prior approval must be sought for the use of financing not linked to costs.

+Prior authorisation by the European Commission must be sought for the use of financing not linked to costs.